 - refraining from taking on too much too soon

-- taking notice of pain, dizziness, or nausea and stopping the workout if any of these symptoms occurs
+- taking notice of pain, dizziness, or nausea and stopping the workout if any of these symptoms occur

-If a person uses equipment during their workouts, such as weights or resistance bands, they should ensure that they store them safely.
-Without safe storage, these items could become a safety hazard for children, pets, or other people in the household when not in use.
+Additionally, people should safely store any equipment, such as weights or resistance bands, during their workouts.
+Without safe storage, these items could become a safety hazard for children, pets, or other people in the household.

 The authors of a